manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 # Why Follow These Guidelines?
 ---
-Aotearoa New Zealand has a rich and diverse network of protected areas, including national parks, scenic reserves, QEII covenants, and council-managed green spaces.
+Aotearoa New Zealand has a rich and diverse network of protected areas, including national parks, scenic reserves, QEII covenants, and local government-managed reserves.
 Representing these areas consistently at a national level depends on the quality and compatibility of the source data.

-PAN-NZ is a national initiative that brings together datasets from local and central government, iwi, and NGOs.
+PAN-NZ is a national initiative that brings together datasets from local and central government and NGOs.
 By providing your data in a consistent and accessible format, you can help to:
 * Improve the national visibility of protected areas in your region
 * Strengthen environmental reporting, both within New Zealand and under international frameworks such as the IUCN and the Kunming-Montreal 30x30 target
-* Support councils, communities, and planners with reliable spatial information
+* Support councils, communities, researchers, reporters and planners with reliable spatial information
 * Enable more effective land-use planning and biodiversity protection across regional boundaries
 * Increase economic efficiency by identifying areas where development may be